 4. Work on your customer service

 Customer expectations for shopping online have increased dramatically over the past few years, and we now expect much more from our online browsing experience.
-With this in mind, one of the best ways of boosting conversion rates is to prioritise your customer service.
+With this in mind, one of the best ways of boosting online conversions is to prioritise your customer service.

 Start by installing a (non-invasive) live chat function.
 There are plenty of free live chat tools available with easy installation now, and some even give you the ability to add FAQs as well as triggers that drive relevantly automated, but helpful, responses before escalating the chat to a human.
 If this option is available 24/7, it means that customers can get their queries answered quickly while still staying on your website, instead of getting a response a few days later, when their interest in your product may have dipped, or they might have bought from a competitor.